 Here are some of the key points of ethical web scraping:

 You Can’t Scrape Every Thing Available On The Internet

 While scraping publicly available data is legal in most cases, you need to keep in mind that not all types of data on the internet are available for public consumption.
 For example, you should avoid scraping data from sites that require authentication, such as Facebook.
 Such websites usually forbid automated data collection.
-This means it would be unethical and illegal to use a web scraper that logs into a site like Facebook and download the personal and private data of the users.
+This means it would be unethical and illegal to use a web scraper that logs in to a site like Facebook and downloads the personal and private data of the users.

 Use The Scraped Data Carefully

 Scraping data legally is not enough – you also need to ensure you’re using it the right way.
 In other words, scraped data is not available for all types of commercial use.
 For example, extracting video titles from Youtube is fine, but you shouldn’t post those videos on your website, as they are copyrighted.